jaepass/commercejs-react-functional/TUTORIAL.md

 The `public` folder contains our assets, html static files and custom client side javascript files. `package.json` is used by npm (Node package manager) to save all the packages needed to deploy our app, but we don't have to worry about this because CodeSandbox installs and updates this file for us.

-In our `public`, we have a standard html file called `index.html`.
+In our `public` folder, we have a standard html file called `index.html`.
 This is our point of entry file where we have our root element, which is named by convention.
 If you scroll down to line 30 in the body element, you will see `<div id="root"></div>`.
 This is the root element where we will be injecting our application.

 The `src` folder contains all our React code and houses our `index.js`, `app.js` and later on our components when we start to create them.
-The file`index.js` is opened by default.
-You will see something like this:
+In `index.js`, you will see something like this:

 ```js
 import React from "react";